-Virtual machines turn a single physical server into what appears as several separate computers.
-SDN separates network hardware from the controlling software.
+In a similar way, an SDN separates network hardware from the controlling software.
 This means switches and routers can be reconfigured and orchestrated just like virtual servers.
 They can appear in an instant and then disappear when no longer needed freeing up resources for the next job to come along.

-Managing a network becomes flexible and dynamic.
+Managing a network this way becomes flexible and dynamic.

-The Next Big Thing
+Software defined networks, the Next Big Thing

 Quickly they found other benefits and the flexibility meant entire systems could be reconfigured at the drop of a hat.
 That’s probably what will happen to networks.
 You can expect rapid changes in storage technology as SDN gains acceptance.